alchitry/alchitry.github.io/content/tutorials/lucid-reference.md

 Typically, they will have a value of `b0` or `b1`.
 However, if they connect directly to a top-level output (pin on the FPGA) they can also have the value `bz` meaning high-impedance (not driven).

 Signals inside an FPGA don't have a mechanism for realizing `bz` so this can't be used internally.

 #### inout

-Inouts provide a way to create a bi-directional signal.
+Inouts provide a way to create a bidirectional signal.

 These can't be used internally in the FPGA and are only valid to be connected directly to a top-level `inout` (pin on the FPGA).

 When an `inout` is written, the value will dictate if the pin's driver is enabled.
-If it anything other than `bz` the driver will be enabled.
+If it is anything other than `bz` the driver will be enabled.
 A value of `bz` will disable the driver and leave the pin floating to be driven externally.

 When an `inout` is read, the value at the actual pin is read.
 The value will never be `bz`.